cedricg-mirror/cedricg-mirror.github.io/_posts/2025-03-17-BruteRatel.md

 This article is a follow-up from a previous post regarding a BazaarLoader sample analysis : [Initial Post](https://cedricg-mirror.github.io/2025/02/04/BazaarLoader.html)
 After going through various stages of unpacking and in-memory loading, I was able to retrieve the final payload from the initial sample and made it available on [bazaar.abuse.ch](https://bazaar.abuse.ch/sample/d8080b4f7a238f28435649f74fdd5679f7f7133ea81d12d9f10b05017b0897b1/)

-Working on this unpacked payload made the sample analysis much more straightforward and given the sheer amount of functionalities offered by this malware I've decided to review them all.
+Working on this unpacked payload made the sample analysis much more straightforward and given the sheer amount of functionalities offered by this malware (~70 commands) I've decided to review them all.

 This detailed analysis will be split into several parts, I will be presenting in this the 'first' 20 commands that BruteRatel can respond to.